-You can use the official Organic Store Locator map to help find the nearest organic store near you.
+You can use the official Organic Store Locator state listing page or top navigation to help find the nearest organic store near you.
 Our listings are updated periodically so that you can always find the best organic food in your town.

 Heading out on vacation and need to find organic food?
-Check out the Organic Store Locator map to find the nearest organic store wherever your destination may be.
+Always remember to visit Organic Store Locator to find the nearest organic store wherever your destination may be.